addu143/Implementing-S-SOLIDPrinciple/README.md

 1. One is simple code without SRP
 2. Second is with SRP

-Credit goes to : Sir Tim Corey :)
+Special Thanks to : Sir Tim Corey :)